-Even though May's unemployment data from the Bureau of Labor Statistics was modest at best, there continues to be signs that companies of all sizes are preparing for a surge in recruiting demand.
-There is quite a bit of decision making that goes into evaluating infrastructure needs to address a rapid (or even modest) rise in demand.
+Companies are adding new jobs, only to now find it more challenging to hire the workers they want.
+There continue to be signs that companies of all sizes are preparing changes in recruiting demands and there is quite a bit of decision making that goes into evaluating infrastructure needs to address fluctuating demands.

-To move forward, determine where recruitment and candidate sourcing dollars should be invested, how metrics will be collected and evaluated to gauge recruitment success, and how to integrate recruiting with the business so as to quickly address the most pressing hiring needs.
+To move forward, determine where recruitment and candidate sourcing dollars should be invested, how metrics will be collected and evaluated to gauge recruitment success, and how to integrate recruiting with the business to quickly address the most pressing hiring needs.
 This level of analysis will reveal how well the process is optimized, and identify any areas of the recruiting foundation and infrastructure that need to be addressed immediately.

 Surprisingly, we still meet firms that continue to isolate their talent needs from their recruiting process.
 While recruitment is clearly a service to the business, it is essential for the two to behave as mutual partners rather than customer and provider.

+Hand in hand with collaboration should be the categorization of the talent demand.
 What is the projected duration of the most pressing need?
 What contingencies affect those needs?
 Will the natural development of the position be easily applied to expected growth during the upcoming business quarters?
 Are the skills required associated with specific deliverables?